 This forces me to request the Congress to immediately enact legislation to pare down many programs and basically reform others.

-At the same time, I urge you to place a 5 percent limit on Federal pay increases even though comparability with nongovernfor this year.
+At the same time, I urge you to place a 5 percent limit on Federal pay increases even though comparability with nongovernmental wages might justify more.

-In all Government programs tied to the consumer price index -including social security, civil service and military retirement pay, and food stamps -- I am asking for a 5 percent ceiling on increases
+In all Government programs tied to the consumer price index -including social security, civil service and military retirement pay, and food stamps -- I am asking for a 5 percent ceiling on increases for this year.